|Nutrition Facts (per serving)|

 The mousse can be made up to 24 hours ahead of time and chilled in individual containers, such as small glasses (pictured), or chilled in a bowl and piped into containers or small bowls before serving.
 Top with whipped cream, zest, and blueberries just before serving.

 They are also the perfect choice as little, individual-sized desserts for your next brunch or outdoor barbecue!

-- 1/2 teaspoon lemon zest (grated, plus extra for garnish)
+1/2 teaspoon lemon zest, plus extra for garnish

-Using a stand mixer or a handheld mixer, whip the heavy cream, adding the remaining 1/4 cup of powdered sugar gradually.
+Using a stand mixer or a handheld mixer, whip heavy cream, adding remaining 1/4 cup of confectioners' sugar gradually.
 Continue to whip until stiff peaks form.
 Set aside about 1/3 of the whipped cream for garnish.